Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: General bounds on operator norm growth

 \subsection{Free Fermions}

 The main difference between a general, interacting system and a free-fermion system is that in the latter case the commutator of a one-body operator with the Hamiltonian always remains a one-body operator.
 Therefore many of the connected clusters leading to the the bound \eqref{Bell} do not contribute.
 Here, a free-fermion model is a system with a bilinear Hamiltonian of the form $H=\sum_{j,k}h_{jk} c^\dagger_j c_k$ where $c_j^{(\dagger)}$ is a fermionic annihilation (creation) operator at site $j$.
-We do not include pair creation and annihilation terms in $H$ but note that the arguments in the following remain valid qualitatively if they are included.

 Our starting point to prove a bound in the free-fermion case is the last line of Eq.~\eqref{gen1}.
 We now want to understand how many distinct connected clusters there are which give a non-zero contribution to the sum.
 The Hamiltonian in this case is, in general, a sum of $C$ one-body terms, $H=\sum_I\sum_{a=1}^C h_I^a$ such as nearest-neighbor hoppings and local potentials.
 Now consider a connected cluster $\{I\}=\{I_1,\dots,I_k\}$ which gives a non-zero contribution to the sum in Eq.~\eqref{gen1}.
 Since the commutator $[H,A]^{(k)}$ is always a one-body operator if $A$ is a one-body operator, there is one fermionic operator on a site $i$ and another fermionic operator on a site $j$ for each such cluster.
 Then, growing the cluster the only contributions which can potentially be non-zero will come from adding a one-body term $h^a$ on one of the bonds $I_{i-1},I_i,I_j,I_{j+1}$.
 I.e., there are at most $4$ possibilities to build a new non-zero cluster with $k+1$ elements.
 While this is, in general, overcounting the number of possibilities we can thus iteratively show that